OlgaNazarenko/WebPy_HW10/README.md

 However, I was not able to overcome the issue with:
 - the "*search for quotes by tags*", once pagination was implemented everything just collapsed.
-- and *the top 10*.
+- and "*the top 10*".
 I got stuck on that one too.
 - well, did not quite get the migration point either.

 [^1]: Login -> Japan,